tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-The `useMemo` hook prevents expensive statistics calculations on every render, while `useCallback` ensures the filter component doesn't re-render unnecessarily due to a new function reference.
+`useMemo` prevents expensive calculations on every render, while `useCallback` ensures stable function references for child components.

 ::: caution
 **Don't overuse memoization**

-Use `useMemo` and `useCallback` when you have actual performance problems or when you need referential stability.
+Only use `useMemo` and `useCallback` when you have real performance problems or need referential stability.
 Premature optimization can make code harder to read and debug.
-Profile your application to identify real bottlenecks before adding memoization.
 :::

-## Creating custom hooks
+## Creating Custom Hooks

-Here's where hooks get really exciting-and where React starts to feel like magic.
-Custom hooks are your way of packaging up complex stateful logic into reusable functions that you can use across different components.
-They're just functions that use other hooks, but the abstraction they provide is incredibly powerful.

-I remember the first time I extracted a complex data fetching pattern into a custom hook.
-I had this gnarly component with loading states, error handling, retry logic, and cleanup code all tangled together.
-After extracting it into a custom hook, the component became crystal clear, and I could reuse the same logic in five other places.
-It was one of those moments where you realize the real power of React's design.

-The beauty of custom hooks is that they let you think at a higher level.
-Instead of managing individual pieces of state and effects, you can create abstractions that encapsulate entire behaviors.
-Need to fetch data?
-Use `useApiData`.
-Need to handle form state?
-Use `useForm`.
-Need to manage a timer?
-Use `useTimer`.
-Your components become declarative descriptions of what they do, not how they do it.

-### Building reusable data fetching hooks {.unnumbered .unlisted}

-Data fetching is a common pattern that benefits from extraction into custom hooks.
+Custom hooks allow you to package complex stateful logic into reusable functions.
+They help you think at a higher level and keep your components declarative.

+### Building Reusable Data Fetching Hooks

 A well-designed data fetching hook handles loading states, errors, and cleanup automatically.

 ::: example